dora-rs/dora/README.md

 ```

 The philosophy is to use async function as primary instance to:
-- Mitigate the risk of running undafe data mutations.
+- Mitigate the risk of running unsafe data mutations.
 - Managing several run at the same time with timeout / deadline capabilities
 - Using Tokio Spawn to avoid thread locks on CPU bound runs.